 - Thinly slice onion.
-Heat 1 tbsp oil in a pan.
+Heat 1 tablespoon oil in a pan.
 Add sliced onion, curry leaves and some salt.
 Salt absorbs moisture from onion and helps onion to get cooked fast.

 - Grind ginger and garlic into fine paste.
 Add ginger and garlic paste.
-Add 1 tsp oil and saute it well.
+Add 1 teaspoon oil and saute it well.

 - Add turmeric powder, chili powder, pepper powder, coriander powder, and garam masala to the above mix.
-Add 2 tsp oil and saute it well until it releases a pleasant aroma.
+Add 2 teaspoon oil and saute it well until it releases a pleasant aroma.

 - Slice tomatoes.
 Add it to the above gravy and mix well.
 Cover and cook for around 5 minutes or until tomatoes are cooked.
 Add enough salt.
 Add cocum / kudampuli.